 Both used car buyers and used motorcycle buyers should exercise caution.
 Consumers are often unaware they have purchased a vehicle or bike with an odometer that has been tampered with or replaced until something goes wrong with it.

-The Odometer Check is intended as a practial tool to provide you with information to assist you in your decision process in conjunction with your physical checks of documents and the vehicle when purchasing a used motor vehicle or motorcyle.
+The Odometer Check is intended as a practical tool to provide you with information to assist you in your decision process in conjunction with your physical checks of documents and the vehicle when purchasing a used motor vehicle or motorcycle.

 *The VIN is the prime identifier of the vehicle and it is critical you provide the correct information when doing your Odometer Check.
 A VIN is the identification number attached to motor vehicles manufactured on or after 1 January 1989.